middlebury/college-handbook/content/i-policies-for-all/appropriate-use/intell-property.md

 _**(d)  Other Middlebury Policies.**_

-Though ownership of instructional and scholarly materials and other IP created or developed by the Middlebury Community that fall outside of the Middlebury ownership rights described in subsection (b) or (c) above remains with the creator, the rights of those individuals to create, develop, distribute, use and otherwise exploit those materials and other IP remain subject to all other applicable Middlebury policies, including Middlebury’s Consulting and Outside Employment policy, Middlebury’s Trademark and Logos policy, and policies dealing with conflicts of interest.
+Though ownership of instructional and scholarly materials and other IP created or developed by the Middlebury Community that fall outside of the Middlebury ownership rights described in subsection (b) or (c) above remains with the creator, the rights of those individuals to create, develop, distribute, use and otherwise exploit those materials and other IP remain subject to all other applicable Middlebury policies, including _**Middlebury’s Consulting and Outside Employment policy**_, Middlebury’s _**Trademark and Logos policy**_, and policies dealing with conflicts of interest.

 _**(e)  IP Created through Partnerships, Collaborations and International Work/Study.**_